AnastasiaKarpenko/KotlinBasics/README.md

 - Packages do not have to match the folder names, there is not reason for not doing this.

 Main functions

 - One package allows you to have multiple main functions
 - Only one main function per same file

 Import packages

 - println function is implicitly imported from the package Kotlin.io
 - we can explicitly import the packages
+- in case of conflicts we can rename the imported function in the new file

+Conditionals

+- if and when can be expressions but only with else branch included